yuval092/robo_chess_latest/docs/11_testing.md

 ### `test_all_square_moves.py`

-Exhaustive physical reachability: tests arm moves across a representative subset of all src→dst board square pairs with `ScriptedController`.
-Verifies the arm can physically reach all board positions without timing out or crashing.
+Physical reachability coverage: tests arm moves across a representative subset of src→dst board square pairs with `ScriptedController`.
+Verifies the arm can physically reach the sampled board positions without timing out or crashing.

 ---